ThomasDeMunck12/TRL_RHNetworks/README.md

 ## Core modules
 These folders contain the main components of the methodology:
 - `data`: Scripts to preprocess raw data and generate model parameters (arrival rates, distances, travel times), stored as NumPy files.
-- `envs`: Implementation of the MDP environment using Gymnasium.
+- `envs_1timescale`: Implementation of the singe-timescale MDP formulation using Gymnasium.
+- 'envs_2timescale': Implementation of the two-timescale MDP formulation using Gymnasium
-- `ppo`: Implementation of the actor-critic framework and a customized PPO algorithm with two decision levels, building on Stable-Baselines3.
+- `2timescale_ppo`: Implementation of the two-timescale actor-critic framework along with a customized PPO algorithm, building on Stable-Baselines3.
-- `pretraining`: Implementation of actor and critic pretraining procedures tailored to the proposed PPO framework.
+- `pretraining`: Implementation of actor and critic pretraining procedures tailored to the proposed two-timescale actor-critic framework.

 ## Additional modules
 These folders contain scripts used to generate the results presented in the paper: